online-photo-submission/cloudcard-photo-downloader/README.md

 - sqsPhotoService.queueUrl
     - default: none
+    - note: This will be provided by support once configured upon request.
 - sqsPhotoService.pollingIntervalSeconds
     - default: 0
     - description: how long to wait between SQS requests for new messages